heal-dev/heal-sandbox-windmill/README.md

 1. Install dependencies `npm i`
 2. Run tests `npx playwright test`

 ## How to add more test coverage

-To add more test coverage, get better bug reports, grow the sandbox for more features and add smart mocks:
+Heal is building an opinionated QA engineer that:
+- easily adds more test coverage
+- tests the corner cases you don't think about or that are hard to test
+- get bug reports with low false-positive to feed back to yourcoding agent
+- makes your system testable even when it has complicated architectures and integration points

-[Get early access to heal](https://www.heal.dev/).
+➡️ [Get early access to heal](https://www.heal.dev/).
 Mention this repo to get fast-tracked!

 ## Results

-Heal found 2 bugs and some visual defects on this repository.
+A fast, naive pass of heal found 2 bugs and many visual defects.